balmoral/volt-repo_cache/README.md

 - Buffers changes to models, collections and associations until flushed.
 - Allows for flushes to be performed at model, collection or cache level.
 - Provides increased associational integrity.
-- Reduces the burden of promise handling in repository (db) operators.
+- Reduces the burden of promise handling in repository (db) operations.
 - Is ideal for use where multiple associated models are being displayed and edited.
 - Preserves standard Volt model and collection interfaces and reactivity.